GTCO Group: Controversy

 Innoson and GTB have been embroiled in court battles for a long time over a financial contract.
 On 29 March 2019, the Supreme Court ordered GT Bank to pay Innoson motors the sum of ₦8.8 billion as a result of an accrued interest.

 In an exclusive report, Peoples Gazette, through bank records, disclosed how GTCO, through its subsidiary Investment One, donated the sum of ₦200 million to the campaign account of Vice President Yemi Osinbajo, in violation of the federal campaign finance law.
 The payment was made in three tranches of ₦100 million, ₦50 million, and ₦50 million.
 The electoral act permits a maximum donation of ₦1 million per candidate in a presidential race.

 Leadership

-Hezekiah Oyinlola is chairman; Segun Agbaje is Group Chief Executive Officer.
+Ibrahim Hassan is chairman; Segun Agbaje is Group Chief Executive Officer.
 The other board of directors include; Catherine Echeozo, Suleiman Barau, Helen Lee Bouygues, and Adebanji Adeniyi.
+In 2015, Osaretin Demuren became the first female Chairman of the GTCO.
 In 2021, Miriam Olusanya was appointed the first female Managing Director of GTBank Nigeria, the flagship company of GTCO Plc.

 Subsidiaries

-Guaranty Trust Holding Company Plc has 11 banking subsidiaries with plans to launch payments, asset management, and pension management subsidiaries.
+Guaranty Trust Holding Company Plc has 11 banking subsidiaries with payments, asset management, and pension management subsidiaries.

 GTCO PLC has subsidiaries in the following countries: